martinkirch/drop2beets/README.md

 This function is `on_item`.
 It is written in Python, and lets you set some tags depending of which sub-folder the file is dropped in.
-If you want one, define it in the configuration:
+If you want one, define it in the configuration from this template:

 ```yaml
 drop2beets: